 What is GSP?

-Georgetown Scholars Program (GSP) is a vehicle for both financial aid and programmatic support for over 650 current undergraduates.
-The program consists of alumni, parents, and friends of Georgetown University committed to providing resources and support to all deserving students, regardless of socioeconomic status.
-By receiving a 1789 Scholarship, a student is admitted into the Georgetown Scholars Program, where they have access to a vast alumni network, career and academic help, mentorship programs, and campus support.
+Founded in 2004, Georgetown Scholars Program (GSP) works with our undergraduates as they navigate through this elite higher education system.
+GSP provides distinctive financial aid and programmatic support for more than 650 current undergraduates.
+In this program, alumni, parents, and friends of Georgetown University committed to providing resources and support to all deserving students, regardless of socioeconomic status.

-This new structure will benefit GSP students tremendously by providing new networking opportunities and job/internship opportunities for current students and young alumni; helping students with special circumstances; and cultivating a ready made support/friend network for recent graduates.
+This volunteer group benefits GSP students by providing networking and job/internship opportunities for both, current students and as well as recent alumni, by helping students with special circumstances, and by cultivating a ready made support/friend network for recent graduates.

-Currently, there are nine regional networks throughout the country.
-Each region has a dedicated Regional Coordinator who will be responsible for coordinating events and new engagement opportunities with volunteers/scholarship chairs in local areas.
+Currently, there are nine regional networks.
+Each region has a Regional Coordinator responsible for coordinating events and new engagement opportunities with volunteers/scholarship chairs in local areas.
 We encourage you to reach out to your Regional Coordinator to get involved!